swamy-r34godzilla/face-count-opencv-python/README.md

 2)Open the python code and make sure all the paths are in allign to your PC.
-3)Image with the number of code willbe saved to the path provides ENJOY
+3)Image with the number of code willbe saved to the path provides ENJOY imgsave.py is used to fetch images from firebase storage if incase you are using an Android app to send images to Firebase Storage.